mathjax/MathJax/docs/html/_sources/typeset.txt

 to change the student's answer to be the typeset version of whatever is in the ``studentAnswer`` variable.

-Here is a complete example that illustrates this approach
+Here is a complete example that illustrates this approach (available in a more full-featured version as ``test/sample-dynamic.html``):

 .. code-block:: html